garfieldnate/old_octopress_site/_posts/2015-10-25-my-dream-planner-come-true-almost.markdown

 - calendars
 ---

-#My Dream Planner, Come True, Almost

 I say almost because I haven't printed it yet.
-But I have a PDF!
+But I have a [PDF](https://github.com/garfieldnate/Personal-Planner/releases)!

 When I was in college I had a favorite planner.
 It was the perfect size for my hand, and just had lines for each day, with one week visible in a two-page spread.
 It had a space in the front for schedules, and some blank pages in the back for notes and adresses.
 Nice and simple.
 I looked forward to buying it every year, and the last one I bought I also laminated and rebound so it would last longer.